R-J-dev/bunny-deploy/CONTRIBUTING.md

 ### Commits

-Commit messages are written according to the Conventional Commits specification. \
+Commit messages are written according to the [Angular Commit Message Conventions](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines).
-A quick summary of the specification, can be found here: <https://www.conventionalcommits.org/en/v1.0.0/#summary>

-Prefer to have a clean git history.
+The git history needs to be clean, that means having no commits with messages like fix formatting or linting.
 When you need to fix a linting error for example that occurred in an earlier commit, use a fixup commit (in combination with a rebase) inside your branch.

 For example: